Jacques Claude Beugnot: Bourbons

 In 1814, he was a member of the provisional government as Minister of the Interior, and rallied to the House of Bourbon.
 King Louis XVIII named him director-general of police and afterwards Naval Minister.
 He followed Louis to Ghent during the Hundred Days, became one of his confidants, and contributed to draw up Louis's Charter.
 He claimed (in his Mémoires) to have also furnished the text of the proclamation addressed by the king to the French people before his return to France - but it is known now that it was another text that was adopted.

 After the full Bourbon Restoration, lacking the support of the Ultra-royalists, he was given the title of Minister of State without portfolio, which was equivalent to a retirement.
 Elected deputy, he attached himself to the moderate party, and defended the liberty of the press.
-In 1830, he was made a Peer of France by Charles X, and confirmed by Louis-Philippe after the July Revolution, becoming and director-general of manufactures and commerce.
+In 1830, he was made a Peer of France by Charles X, and confirmed by Louis-Philippe I after the July Revolution, becoming and director-general of manufactures and commerce.